ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 <!--![Figure showing the primary IP and VRRP relationship](images/vip-vrrp.png "Figure showing the primary IP and VRRP relationship"){: caption="Figure 1.
 Primary IP and VRRP relationship" caption-side="bottom"}-->

-From a RIAS perspective, you create a VIP the same what that you create a primary IP.
+From a RIAS perspective, you create a VIP the same way that you create a primary IP.

 1. Use the following command to create a VIP.
 `ibmcloud is bm-nicc <BM_ID> --subnet <SUBNET_ID> --interface-type vlan --vlan <VLAN_ID> --allow-interface-to-float true`